VedaSamhithaDyawana/ITCS_6166_3DHumanModelling/README.md

 ### Iteration 2:

-•	Make necessary changes to the algorithm after initial testing.
+•	Make changes to the Unity model if necessary after initial testing.

-•	Integrate audio and video transmission functionality using WebRTC.

-•	Implement video transmission into web browser
+•	Download the WebGL model and deploy it to the browser.

 ### Iteration 3: